openssl/openssl/doc/designs/quic-design/rx-depacketizer.md

 Interactions
 ------------

-The RX depacketizer receives a packet from an QUIC Read Record Layer, and the processes frames in two phases:
+The RX depacketizer receives a packet from the QUIC Read Record Layer, and then processes frames in two phases:

 1. [Collect information for the ACK Manager](#collect-information-for-the-ack-manager)
 2. [Pass frame data](#pass-frame-data)

-then loops a second time through the frames to sends the data from each frame to diverse other components, depending on the frame type.

 ### Other components